Aldaviva/PagerDuty/Readme.md

     1. Go to **Integrations › Generic Webhooks (v3)**.
     1. Click **+ New Webhook**.
     1. Specify the absolute URL of the route you're defining in your HTTP server
-        - The scheme must be either `https:` (certificate must be valid and CA must be in Mozilla's trusted root list) or `http:`
+        - The scheme must be either `https:` (certificate must be valid and CA must be in Mozilla's trusted root store) or `http:`
         - The port is optional, and the default value for the scheme will be used if omitted
         - Example: `https://myserver.mydomain.com:8443/pagerduty`
     1. Choose whether events should be fired for all Services in your account, or just one Service.